emrahakyar/finite-topology-enumeration/README.md

 ## Citation

-If you use this code in academic work, please cite the accompanying paper.
+If you use this code, please cite:

+Akyar, E., Akyar, H.
+*Enumerating Finite Topologies via One-Point Expansions of Preorder Digraphs*, 2026.